 The Department of Chemistry is approved by the Committee on Professional Training (CPT) of the American Chemical Society (ACS).
 The department consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 All chemistry majors choose one of four emphases: biochemistry, business, research, or secondary education.
 Students complete 23 credits of common core courses plus additional courses specific to the emphasis.
-Our CH121-General Chemistry course serves approximately 250 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
+Our CH121-General Chemistry course serves approximately 200 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
 Our CH224-Inorganic Chemistry and CH301/302-Organic Chemistry courses each serve approximately 50-65 students per year, primarily chemistry and biology majors.
 In the decade from 1994 to 2004, approximately nine majors per year graduated with chemistry degrees.
-The number of graduates has grown over the past three years to 12 in 2005, 15 in 2006, and 12 in 2007, in part due to our new science center.
+Since 2004, the number of majors has typically been above that number--as high as 18 in 2008--in part due to our new science center.
 Slightly fewer than half of our graduates pursue advanced degrees.

 The Department of Chemistry resides in the 83,000-square-foot Leighty-Tabor Science Center, which opened in the spring 2002 semester.
 We also joined Midwestern University in a dual-acceptance pre-pharmacy agreement.
 In terms of curriculum, our most recent initiatives have been in course delivery, specifically the Block CH121, designed for students with limited chemistry backgrounds, that meets five days a week for half the semester.
 The block concept was extended to our CH203/205-Essentials of Organic and Biochemistry service course during the spring 2005 semester.
 Beginning with the fall 2005 semester, we instituted a math proficiency requirement for CH121 enrollment.
+Beginning in 2008, ACS-CPT modified the curricular requirements necessary for program approval.
+A review of our curriculum indicates that our current curriculum meets the modified ACS-CPT requirements.
+Also in 2008, working in cooperation with the staff of Staley Library, we added two new resources for students to use in research: ACS Web Editions and SciFinder Scholar.
+ACS Web Editions allows students to search 34 ACS journals online.
+SciFinder Scholar allows students to search a multitude of scientific journals in all areas of science.
 In terms of staff, the department was reduced from 5.5 FTE to 5 FTE beginning in the fall 2004 semester.